The John River flows 136 miles from the 6,000-foot-high Endicott Mountains to its confluence with the Koyukuk River.

 From its origin at Soakpak Mountain, the John River flows through Anaktuvuk Pass and then south through the Brooks Range's alpine tundra and forested valleys to the Koyukuk River just below Bettles Field/Evansville.
 The river’s notably low valley and narrow corridor contribute to its unique character, through beautiful areas and a variety of ecosystems.

 52 mi / 84 km inside Gates of the Arctic National Park & Preserve

 The upper portions of the river provide a class 2 to class 3+ float when water is high enough.
 The lower reaches make an excellent family float.
-There is excellent hiking and backpacking in upper river area though intially the river runs through Nunamiut Corporation land.
+There is excellent hiking and backpacking in upper river area, though intially the river runs through Nunamiut Corporation land.

 The river flows through wide glacial valleys dissecting central Brooks Range.
 It is lined with interesting bluffs in the lower reaches.

 The John River is one of the primary migration routes of three herds of caribou, the western Arctic, the Central Arctic, and the Teshekpuk.

 Anaktuvuk Pass, part of the John River valley, is a primary migration route for three herds of caribou—the western Arctic, Central Arctic, and Teshekpuk herds.
 While many rivers in this region serve as migration corridors for one or more caribou herds, the unique qualities of the John and its valley make it a particularly attractive route for an unusual number of herds.

 The archeology of the John River corridor straddles both the Inupiat and Athapaskan spheres and the river has continued cultural significance into contemporary times.